cahyawibawa/weargoods-shop/README.md

 # [Weargoods](https://weargoods-shop.vercel.app/)

-This is an open source e-commerce storefront build with everything new in Next.js 13 and Swell for API
+<p align="center">This is an open source e-commerce storefront build with everything new in Next.js 13 and Swell.Js</p>

 [![weargoods](./public/images/landingpage.png)](https://weargoods-shop.vercel.app/)